iambumblehead/readyaim/README.md

 //
-// mesh objects are added to the aim state with an option configuration object and properties that override those defined in the global state mesharr.map(mesh => ( canvasscene.aimstate = readyaim.addmesh(canvasscene.aimstate, mesh, {
+// mesh objects are added to the aim state with an option configuration object and properties that override those defined in the global state mesharr.map(mesh => ( canvasscene.aimstate = readyaim.addmesh(THREE, canvasscene.aimstate, mesh, {
     reticle : { // Override global reticle
       hoverColor : 0xffffff
     },